Paul-Clue/basic-form/README.md

 ### Usage

+- Create users using rails commands.
+- run `rails db:migrate` to add users to database.
 - To test the Models run `rails c`.
 - GO to your browser and paste this address: http://127.0.0.1:3000/.
 - Fill out the form and then submit.